ContinuumBridge/conman/README.md

 ![conman thanks page](https://github.com/ContinuumBridge/conman/blob/master/conman_thanks.jpg)

-Conman then uses the credentials you have just given it and reconfigure back into a client.
+Conman then uses the credentials you have just given it and reconfigure back into a client and connect to the access point.
 It actually writes the credentials to the file /etc/wpa_supplicant/wpa_supplicant.conf.
-You can edit this file manually, for example if you know the credentials of a new access point while you are still connected to the Raspberry Pi, or you want to remove an access point.
+You can edit this file manually, for example if you know the credentials of a new access point while you are still connected to the Raspberry Pi, or you want to remove an access point from its list.

 Every 12 minutes, conman tries to ping a couple of servers.
 If it can't see either of them, it tries again after another six minutes and then repeats the process that it does on boot, with the exception that it only ever goes into server mode immediately after booting.
 One use of this feature is automatic fallback from Ethernet or WiFi to 3G/cellular.
 If this happens, the Raspberry Pi will remain connected to the cellular interface until something causes it to search again, such a a reboot, manual intervention or the cellular connection going down (which actually happens quite often in normal operation, possibly because many network operators drop a connection to a device that has been conencted for some time).